-Supplement Marketers: watch your mouth!
-You should consider these legal tips when wording promotional materials or promotional social media posts because strict rules apply.
+Supplement marketers: watch your mouth!
+You should consider these legal tips for supplement marketing when wording promotional materials or promotional social media posts because strict rules apply.
 If your language isn’t compliant with FDA or FTC standards, your company could be at risk for major fines.

 Trade Show Marketing Materials